-To configure an LDAP group's settings:
+To configure LDAP group settings:

 - 1. Select Users | LDAP. - 2.
 In the LDAP tree, click the group. - 3.
 In the LDAP Group policy screen, click Edit. - 4.
-For each of the listed policy types Security, Logging, or HTTPS that you want to change, select the required policy in the drop down list. - 5.
-If in Internal mode, follow the procedure To enable automatic certification of all new users in a group, and to prevent disabling of the Mobile Security Client:. - 6.
+For each of the listed policy types Security, Logging, or HTTPS that you want to change, select the required policy in the dropdown list. - 5.
+If in Internal mode, follow the procedure to enable automatic certification of all new users in a group, and to prevent disabling of the Mobile Security Client. - 6.
 Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click 😻
+If you are ready to distribute and implement the changes in your system devices, click